wolfSSL/meta-wolfssl/README.md

    IMAGE_INSTALL_append line:

     ```
-    IMAGE_INSTALL_append = "wolfssl wolfssh wolfmqtt wolftpm"
+    IMAGE_INSTALL_append = "wolfssl wolfssh wolfmqtt wolftpm wolfclu"
     ```

-Once your image has been built, the default location for the wolfSSL library on your machine will be in the "/usr/lib" directory.
+Once your image has been built, the default location for the wolfSSL library on your machine will be in the "/usr/lib" directory and applications in "/usr/bin".

 Note: If you need to install the development headers for these libraries, you will want to use the "-dev" variant of the package.
 For example, to install